Observance of Christmas by country: United Kingdom

-The celebration of Boxing Day, on the day after Christmas Day, is a tradition practiced in the UK.
-It is a bank holiday, and if it happens to fall on a weekend then a special Bank Holiday Monday will occur.
 Top-level football competitions such as the Premier League have traditionally held fixtures on Boxing Day.

-Other traditions include carol singing – many carols are sung by children on people's doorsteps and by professional choirs – and sending Christmas cards.
-In public, there are decorations and lights in most shops, especially in town centres, and even in Indian and Chinese restaurants.
-Churches and cathedrals across the country hold masses, with many people going to midnight mass or a service on Christmas morning.
-Even though church attendance has been falling over the decades some people who do not go to church often think it is still important to go at Christmas, so Church attendance increases.
-Most theatres have a tradition of putting on a Christmas pantomime for children.
-The pantomime stories are traditionally based on popular children's stories such as Little Red Riding Hood and Aladdin, rather than being directly concerned with Christmas as such, although there is sometimes a link.

 Public transport and vital transport services are closed-down on Christmas Day.
 The Christmas wind-down starts early, with last trains running out of the major cities as early as 19:00 on 24 December.
 Bus, night bus, and underground services are also unavailable from about 21:00 hours.
 Individual transport companies start making announcements as early as October, and while one train operating company may choose to run no trains on Boxing Day another may run a limited Saturday service but totally close major stations.

 England

-In England, telling ghost stories, local legends, and other strange, bizarre, and fantastic "winter stories" (as Charles Dickens – author of A Christmas Carol – termed them) is a centuries-old tradition, to which William Shakespeare contributed with The Winter's Tale (1623) but which was well known even before Shakespeare's time.
-(In contrast, Ireland, Scotland, and the USA favor Halloween as a time for telling ghostly tales.)
+In England, telling ghost stories, local legends, and other strange, bizarre, and fantastic "winter stories" (as Charles Dickens – author of A Christmas Carol – termed them) was a centuries-old tradition, to which William Shakespeare contributed with The Winter's Tale (1623) but which was well known even before Shakespeare's time.
+(In contrast, Ireland, Scotland, and the USA favour Halloween as a time for telling ghostly tales.)
 Colin Fleming details other contributors to this tradition in the Paris Review.

 Wales

-Wales has a tradition of singing caneuon plygain, which is done on the week before Christmas day.
-In addition the tradition of Noson Gyflaith (Toffee Evening) used to be participated mainly in North Wales.
-This is where people gathered together to play games, tell stories and create toffee by taking turns to pull the slabs of the confectionery to make strands.
+Wales has a tradition of singing caneuon plygain, which is done on the week before Christmas Day.
+In addition, the tradition of Noson Gyflaith (Toffee Evening) used to be participated mainly in North Wales.
+This is where people gathered to play games, tell stories, and create toffee by taking turns pulling the confectionery slabs to make strands.